casianb2/koleos-dpf-notifier/README.md

 **koleos_DPF_alert.bin** is a proprietary ESP32 binary application designed for Renault Koleos GEN1 (2007 - 2016) 2.0L dCi 4WD variant.
 It reads DPF data and notifies the owner when a DPF regeneration begins and ends.
 This repository is for distribution purposes only.

 # WARNING!
 "DPF Notifier for Koleos" and "Koleos DPF Spotify Bridge" apps are useless without the DONGLE!
+# DISCLAIMER!
+I shall not be held accountable for any damage to your goods (car, android device or dongle).
+Do not use the dongle or the apps if you do not agree to this term.
+There is a possibility that you could damage your goods if you are not experienced with electronics.

 # What is the DONGLE and what does it do?
 1. The DONGLE is a ESP32 mounted on a PCB with some additional ICs.